williambq/AppNoticeSDK-Android/README.md

         @Override
         public void onNoticeSkipped() {
             appNotice_privacyPreferences = appNotice.getTrackerPreferences();
-            initAdMob(appNotice_privacyPreferences.get(GHOSTERY_TRACKERID_ADMOB));
+            manageAdMob(appNotice_privacyPreferences.get(GHOSTERY_TRACKERID_ADMOB));
         }

         // Called by the SDK when the app-user is finished managing their privacy preferences on the Manage Preferences screen and navigates back your app
         @Override
         public void onTrackerStateChanged(HashMap<Integer, Boolean> trackerHashMap) {
             appNotice_privacyPreferences = trackerHashMap;
-            initAdMob(appNotice_privacyPreferences.get(GHOSTERY_TRACKERID_ADMOB));
+            manageAdMob(appNotice_privacyPreferences.get(GHOSTERY_TRACKERID_ADMOB));
         }
     };

-    // Instantiate and start the Ghostery consent flow appNotice = new AppNotice(this);
+    // Instantiate and start the Ghostery consent flow appNotice = new AppNotice(this, GHOSTERY_COMPANYID, GHOSTERY_NOTICEID, GHOSTERY_USEREMOTEVALUES, appNotice_callback);
-    appNotice.startConsentFlow(GHOSTERY_COMPANYID, GHOSTERY_NOTICEID, GHOSTERY_USEREMOTEVALUES, appNotice_callback);
+    appNotice.startConsentFlow();
 }
     ```

-  5. The sample code above for the onCreate method calls the initAdMob method three times in various way depending on the user-selected state of the AdMob tracker.
+  5. The sample code above for the onCreate method calls the manageAdMob method three times in various way depending on the user-selected state of the AdMob tracker.
 Here is an example of how the initialization of the AdMob 3rd-party object can be handled:

     ```
-private void initAdMob(Boolean isOn) {
+private void manageAdMob(Boolean isOn) {
-    // Load an ad into the AdMob banner view.
+    // Get the AdMob banner view
     AdView adView = (AdView) findViewById(R.id.adView);

     if (isOn != null && isOn) {